 Pricing

 Free for unlimited members with the constraints above.
-The Standard plan adds multiple teams, larger storage, and priority support — check current pricing on Linear's site.
+The Standard plan — which lifts the 250-issue cap and adds multiple teams, larger storage, and priority support — starts at $8 per user per month billed annually (as of June 2026); the Plus plan with SSO and advanced security is $16 per user per month.

 Pros and Cons

-• Pro: The fastest, most responsive project management tool we've tested
+• Pro: Among the fastest, most responsive project management tools in its class

 • Pro: Unlimited members on the free tier is incredibly generous